stevenc-stb/spdx-3-model/model/Core/Classes/Action.md

 # Action

 ## Summary

-Class that describes an action that has occurred .
+Class that describes an action that has occurred.

 ## Description